renandantasp/Kodama/README.md

 As cost was an issue in the last idea, I search for something that would resolve this question.
 Using Pulumi and AWS Lambda as a backend service would be a lot more cost effective than deploying a server in an **EC2 Instance**, as I would pay for each access and the low traffic of the application would maintain a low price.
 The problem is that, as the traffic would be low, the **cold start** latency would be an issue, as each lambda function would have to setup an enviroment for database communication and any other feature.
 So we go back to a performance/latency problem.
 ### 3. Firebase <img src="https://assets.stickpng.com/images/5847f40ecef1014c0b5e488a.png" style="height:20px"/>

-Finally I stumble across Firebase, which gives a solution for efficiency, authentication methods, rapid development, latency within a free tier.
+Finally I stumbled across Firebase, which gives a solution for efficiency, authentication methods, rapid development, latency within a free tier.

 # Stages of the Development